Edward Earl Johnson

-Edward Earl Johnson (June 22, 1960 – May 20, 1987) was a man convicted in 1979 at the age of 18 and subsequently executed by the U.S. state of Mississippi for the murder of a policeman, J.T.
-Trest, and the sexual assault of a 69-year-old woman, Sally Franklin.
-Throughout his eight years on death row, he continued to plead his innocence.
+Edward Earl Johnson (June 22, 1960 – May 20, 1987) was a man convicted in 1979 at the age of 19 and subsequently executed by the U.S. state of Mississippi for the murder of a policeman, J.T.
+Trest, and the attempted rape of a 69-year-old woman, Sally Franklin.
+During his eight years on death row, he publicly pleaded his innocence.
 Johnson was executed by gas chamber.

 Life

 Johnson was born on June 22, 1960, at the University of Mississippi Medical Center in Jackson, Mississippi.
 He was born six weeks premature and spent the first month of his life in an incubator at the hospital.
 He later lived in Walnut Grove, Carthage, Mississippi.

+Johnson was diagnosed as an alcoholic who suffered from alcoholic blackouts.
+He was later also diagnosed with antisocial personality disorder.

+According to Johnson's clemency petition, he had initially wanted to become a basketball star, but later decided that he wanted to become a police officer.
+After leaving school, he took an aptitude exam for law enforcement.